 Sergio Cragnotti took over the club in 1992 and with his financial backing Lazio became a force both in Italy and Europe.
-Since 1997 the Biancocelesti have won their second Scudetto, a Cup-Winners Cup, an Italian and European Super Cup and two Italian Cups.
+During this time the Aquile won their second Scudetto, a Cup Winners’ Cup, two Italian Super Cups, the European Super Cup and two Italian Cups.
 However, only massive sales and a restructuring of contracts allowed the club to avoid bankruptcy.